 Without test cases, it’s difficult to track, understand, and resolve quality issues.
 Especially if you’re using an agile and continuous Software Development Life Cycle (SDLC) to streamline the launch and deployment of your products.

-9 mobile app test cases
+Here are 9 mobile app test cases to consider while putting together your QA strategy.

 1. Functional testing test cases